abhik1368/mongodb-chemistry/abhikcode/Readme.md

 # Automated python code to Build and Search mongo database

-Scripts taken from Matt Swain https://github.com/abhik1368/mongodb-chemistry The scripts generates database adds fingerprints and perform search
+Scripts taken from Matt Swain https://github.com/abhik1368/mongodb-chemistry The scripts generates databasen adds fingerprints and perform search.

  To build a database
  * db_build.py